-Overall, expenditures were \$ 13,993, or 0.9%, over budget in 2010.
-The majority of the difference is in capital outlay, which was \$ 43,388 over budget due to the new golf carts that were purchased through a capital lease for the golf course.
+Overall, expenditures were \$ 71,305, or 4.0%, under budget in 2011.
+The majority of the difference is in public works, which was \$ 66,165 under budget due to the salary expenditures of employees being coded to the public works reserve for work done at the EcoPark.
+All other functions had minor variances from the budget.

-As illustrated on Graph 8, the fund balance and cash balance in the General Fund increased in 2010.
-Cash increased during 2010 by approximately 6.6%, while fund balance increased 6.1%.
+As illustrated on Graph 8, the fund balance and cash balance in the General Fund increased in 2011.
+Cash increased during 2011 by approximately 3.7%, while fund balance increased 3.9%.
 We commend the City and its administration for its focus and dedication in maintaining its General Fund balance at levels that can adequately fund operations and provide sufficient reserves to fund small projects without incurring bond issuance costs.